FY2023 Safety Targets and Results

 0 cases

-1. To reduce the number of accidents at intersections to zero, we will ensure that all vehicles stop at yellow lights and make a yellow stop when turning right or left at crosswalks to check for safety.
+1. To reduce the number of accidents at intersections to zero, we will ensure that our vehicles stop at yellow lights and make a "yellow (temporary) stop" when turning right or left at crosswalks to check for pedestrians.

-3. As part of efforts to prevent health-related accidents, we will conduct brain MRI/MRA examinations for highway bus crew members who have reached the age of 43.
+3. As part of our drive to prevent health-related accidents, we will conduct brain MRI/MRA examinations of highway bus crew members who have reached the age of 43.

 Perfect Transportation Campaign